rogvid/commonplace-website/README.md

 1. Add the type to `ContentTypes` in `app/data/notes.js`
 2. Create the corresponding directory in `/content`
 3. Add type-specific styling in the Notes components

+## Deployment

+### CI/CD Setup

+The website uses GitHub Actions for automated deployment.
+When you push to the `main` branch, the following happens:

+1. The Next.js site is built as a static site
+2. The built files are automatically pushed to the `site` branch
+3. Hostinger automatically deploys from the `site` branch

+#### GitHub Actions Configuration

+The workflow is configured in `.github/workflows/deploy.yml` and uses:
+- `actions/checkout@v4` for repository checkout
+- `actions/setup-node@v4` for Node.js setup
+- `peaceiris/actions-gh-pages@v3` for pushing to the `site` branch

+No additional secrets are required as the workflow uses the automatically provided `GITHUB_TOKEN` secret.

+#### Hostinger Setup

+1. Connect your Hostinger hosting to the `site` branch of your repository
+2. Configure Hostinger to deploy from the `site` branch
+3. The deployment will happen automatically when the CI/CD pipeline pushes to the `site` branch

 ## License